Social benefits; filing an appeal

 An objection exists if someone who feels affected by an administrative decision demands that the authority reconsider the decision it has made.
 The objection is only admissible if it is directed against an administrative act that has already been issued (Section 31 SGB X), including in the form of a rejection of a favorable administrative act.
 Furthermore, the objection is only admissible if the objector can be adversely affected by the administrative act; this can be the addressee of the administrative act, but also a third party.

 The preliminary proceedings begin with the filing of the opposition.
 As a rule, no action can be brought without preliminary proceedings (exceptions to this are found in Section 78 (1) sentence 2 SGG).
 In cases of dispute, this applies to all social benefits, in particular to measures and benefits granted under the Social Codes (SGB I - XII) (e.g. unemployment benefit II or social assistance).

-The term "objection" is irrelevant.
+The term "opposition" is irrelevant.
 What is decisive is that it is expressed that there is no agreement with the official decision.
 The objection should be sufficiently substantiated.
 Only if the authority knows why there is no agreement with the challenged decision can a comprehensive review be carried out.
 Further details on filing an objection and the requirements to be observed can be found in the information on legal remedies attached to the decision to be contested.

-If the authority considers the objection to be well-founded, it will be upheld.
+If the authority considers the appeal to be well-founded, it will be upheld.
 This means that the decision is cancelled or amended in favor of the applicant.
 If the appeal is not upheld, the authority shall issue a written notice of appeal.